Boundary-value problems of functional differential equations with state-dependent delays: Mildly differentiable nonlinear functionals

 Note that in the finite-difference quotient limit \eqref{thm:gcontdiff}, we extend from the $C^1$-norm to the $C^{0,1}$-norm.
 This is possible because the derivative $DG$ of $G$ (and, hence, the derivative $D\gts$ of $\gts$) is continuously extendable to $C^0_\pi$ in its linear argument.

 \

-The regularity properties outlined in this section imply, in particular, that we cannot rely on the general framework by Maset \cite{mas15NM} to prove the convergence of the numerical method, in contrast to \cite{andoSIAM2020}, which studied the constant delay case.
-In other words, it is not possible to prove all the (theoretical and numerical) assumptions made in \cite{mas15NM} to reach our convergence result.
-In particular, some assumptions will only hold in a weaker form, with different norms in the relevant inequalities than those in the general framework in \cite{mas15NM}.
-In section \ref{sec:convergence} we will show that this does not impede high-order convergence for polynomial collocation methods, and eventually get to convergence results identical to those for constant delays.
+The regularity properties outlined in this section imply, in particular, that we cannot rely on the general framework by \cite{mas15NM} to prove the convergence of the numerical method, in contrast to \citep{andoSIAM2020}, which studied the constant delay case.
+In other words, it is not possible to prove all the (theoretical and numerical) assumptions made in \citep{mas15NM} to reach our convergence result.
+In particular, some assumptions will only hold in a weaker form, with different norms in the relevant inequalities than those in the general framework in \citep{mas15NM}.
+In section \ref{sec:convergence} we will show that this does not impede high-order convergence for polynomial collocation methods, such that we obtain convergence results identical to those for constant delays.